jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 - `$FILEEXT`: replaced with the current buffer's file extension (e.g.
   `my-file.lua` produces `"lua"`)

+- `$ROOT`: replaced with the project root path detected by the LSP

 ### on_output

 A callback function that receives a `params` object, which contains information